probe-lab/thunderdome/cmd/thunderdome/README.md

-# ironbar
+# Thunderdome Client

-ironbar is a tool for managing experiments
+thunderdome is a client tool for managing experiments

 ## Usage

 Invoke with a command:

-    ironbar <command> <flags>...
+    thunderdome <command> <flags>...

 Commands:

-	status   Report on the operational status of an experiment deploy   Deploy an experiment
+	deploy    Deploy an experiment
+	teardown  Teardown an experiment
-	image    Build a docker image for an experiment help     Shows a list of commands or help for one command
+	status    Report on the operational status of an experiment image     Build a docker image for an experiment validate  Validate an experiment definition

 ### deploy

-TODO
+	thunderdome deploy [command options] EXPERIMENT-FILENAME

+### teardown

+	thunderdome deploy [command options] EXPERIMENT-FILENAME

 ### status

-TODO
+	thunderdome status [command options] EXPERIMENT-FILENAME

+### validate

+	thunderdome validate [command options] EXPERIMENT-FILENAME

 ### image